Methods for fever reduction

 To reduce headache for a person lying in bed, thin slices of lemon (78-81) can be placed on his/her soles.
-Such and similar procedures are not based on scientific evidence but on tradition.
+These kinds of procedures are not based on scientific evidence but on homecare traditions.
 If they are pleasing to the patient and do not harm them, we can safely apply them as tender, loving, attentive care.

 Compresses, washes, baths: every ml of evaporating water consumes a lot of energy.
-The body does the same when the feverish patient starts to sweat.
-By this significant amounts of energy are withdrawn, which introduces the next phase of the fever process: the decline.
+The body expends a lot of energy when the feverish patient starts to sweat.
+By sweating, significant amounts of energy are released, which introduces the next phase of the fever process: the descent.

-3) At the onset of temperature decline: the individual's comfort continues to improve, the patient begins to sweat.
+3) At the onset of temperature descent: the individual's comfort continues to improve, as the patient begins to sweat.

 We help them lose heat by sweating; Mahatma Gandhi did the same with his children (69): he let them sweat.

 No intervention is required below 38 degrees.
-Leave the child and adult undisturbed.
+Leave the child (or adult) undisturbed.

-1) Routine administration of antipyretics in healthy children is not indicated only for the sake of reducing body temperature. … Fever eclampsia (fits) cannot be prevented by using anti-fever drugs.
+1) Routine administration of antipyretics in healthy children is not indicated solely for the sake of reducing body temperature. … Febrile seizures (fits) cannot be prevented by using fever-reduding drugs.
 Concomitant use of various antipyretics with different active agents is not recommended.
-Routine switching between drugs with different active agents is not recommended.
+Routinely switching between drugs with different active agents is not recommended.
 The use of salicylate-containing antipyretics is not recommended in children under 10 years of age.

 2) Physical methods for accompy fever (cooling bath and trunk or whole-body compress)

 It is important to avoid shivering as it prevents heat loss and disrupts the natural cycle.
 Never use ice cold water.
 Never leave a feverish child alone in the bathtub.
-In the event of the child turning blue (cyanosis), worsening of symptoms of circulatory disturbance, shuddering and shivering, the child should be removed from the tub, as in such cases the opposite effect may be expected, The body is going to heat up again.
+In the event that a child turns blue (cyanosis, getting pale) shows a worsening of symptoms of circulatory disturbance, begings shuddering or shivering, then the child should be promptly removed from the bathtub, as in such cases the opposite effect may be expected, The body is going to heat up again.